swestastic/PiConsult/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements
 Thanks to [fridlington](https://github.com/fridlington) for the K11 consult program which a lot of this is based off of and [gregsqueeb](https://github.com/gregsqueeb) for inspiring me to take this project on after seeing his implementation of a consult dash.
-The smaller form factor and design was inspired by the [Yashio Factory OkaChan](https://yashiofactory.co.jp/en/product/okachan-water-temp-3/)
+The smaller form factor and design were inspired by the [Yashio Factory OkaChan](https://yashiofactory.co.jp/en/product/okachan-water-temp-3/)

 ## Contact
 - Your Name - [your-email@example.com](mailto:your-email@example.com)